NBISweden/workshop-reproducible-research/docs/snakemake.md

         """
 ```

-In our workflow we run most of the programs with default settings.
+We run most of the programs with default settings in our workflow.
 However, there is one parameter in the rule `get_SRA_by_accession` that we use for determining how many reads we want to retrieve from SRA for each sample (`-X 25000`).
 Change in this rule to use the parameter `max_reads` instead.

 ```python
 rule get_SRA_by_accession: